 ioncube_loader_lin_7.2_ts.so and ioncube_loader_lin_7.2.so

-We will be using the ‘ioncubeloaderlin_7.2.so’ file because it matches our PHP version.
-If you have a different version of PHP installed on your server you will have to use the appropriate file.
+We will use the ‘ioncubeloaderlin_7.2.so’ file because it matches our PHP version.
+You must use the appropriate file if you have a different version of PHP installed on your server.

 To find out the location of the extension directory, run the following command.